georgiee/angular-workshop-skipbo/docs/challenges/04-rxjs/challenge.md

 You can choose between play stock, play hand, play discard and discard.
 None of those actions involves selecting a card yet to reduce complexity - we will come that way later.

 That means whenever you are pressing a button to place a card and there a multiple cards to chose from or multiple piles to select from then the Skipbo Game Core will decide automatically what's possible.

 Use the same controls if any other play takes turn.

 ## Challenge
 Let's start with the challenge.
-We will program an AI so we can play against CPU Players 🤓 Our AI is an Octopus 🐙 — as he is a natural fit to card games with his eight arms.
+We will program an AI so we can play against CPU Players 🤓 Our AI is an Octopus 🐙 called Oscar — as he is a natural fit to card games with his eight arms.

 You will see some log messages from him when you interact with the game.
 Those log messages are either classic but simple log messages or messages coming from the rxjs-spy which we are using here to make it a little bit easier to spot rxjs events.
 Here two examples of a normal log message and one coming from `rxjs-spy`.

 > Skip-Bo AI 🐙 was born 🌟<br>
 > Tag = 🐙: Game just finished 🏅; notification = subscribe;

 The one from rxjs-spy clearly tells you that it's a tag and when it was called (here because the subscription got active).